Peter-Victor Braun: Founder

-By October 1866, Braun had reluctantly concluded that the work had to be entrusted to a congregation of professed Religious Sisters in order to guarantee its continuity.
-Thus he established three of these volunteers under the leadership of a Bavarian woman, Anna Katherina Berger, as a religious congregation, the Sœurs Servantes du Sacré-Cœur de Jésus.
+By October 1866, Braun had reluctantly concluded that the work had to be entrusted to a congregation of religious sisters in order to guarantee its continuity.
+Thus he established three of these volunteers under the leadership of a Bavarian woman, Mary Odilia Berger, as a religious congregation, the Sœurs Servantes du Sacré-Cœur de Jésus.
 Berger had come to Paris already a member of a community of Franciscan Sisters in Pirmasens, founded by the Blessed Paul Joseph Nardini.
-She was appointed as Mother Superior of the small community by Braun, under the name of Mother Mary Odilia.
+She was appointed as Mother superior of the small community by Braun.
 Braun expressed his vision for the congregation in these words: "The purpose of our congregation is to bring the love and compassion of the Sacred Heart of Jesus to all those we meet in our service of love."

 Revolution and exile

 The sudden outbreak of the Franco-Prussian War in 1870 caused a major change in the future of the small congregation.
 Rumors of anti-Catholic atrocities by the Paris Commune caused a group of the Sisters to flee to England for safety.
 They were followed by a larger group, who brought with them Braun, who was suffering from shock resulting from his ministry at the battlefront.
 Because of her nationality, the co-founder, Mother Odilia, was forced to return to her native Germany.

-The refugees were warmly received by Cardinal Henry Edward Manning, the Archbishop of Westminster, who gave them a small house in the Stratford area of the city.
-Braun and the Sisters quickly established themselves in the East End of London where they began again their mission of helping struggling workers and their families.
+The refugees were warmly received by Henry Edward Manning, the Archbishop of Westminster, who gave them a small house in the Stratford area of the city.
+Braun and the sisters quickly established themselves in the East End of London where they began again their mission of helping struggling workers and their families.

-After the upheavals of the Franco-Prussian War and the subsequent uprisings, with the establishment of peace in France, Braun and some of the French Sisters returned to their homeland.
+After the upheavals of the Franco-Prussian War and the subsequent uprisings, with the establishment of peace in France, Braun and some of the French sisters returned to their homeland.
 They re-established the congregation there and its work.
-In 1873 he went to Austria where he started a new congregation of Sisters in the same form of work and with the same name as their French counterparts, (Dienerinnen des heiligsten Herzens Jesu), whose motherhouse is in Vienna.
+In 1873 he went to Austria where he started a new congregation of sisters in the same form of work and with the same name as their French counterparts, Dienerinnen des heiligsten Herzens Jesu, whose motherhouse is in Vienna.

 Braun died in the Parisian suburb of Argenteuil on 18 May 1882.
-The Servants had been recognized in the Diocese of Versailles as a congregation in 1868 by the local bishop, Mgr.
-Jean-Pierre Mabile.
+The Servants had been recognized in the Diocese of Versailles as a congregation in 1868 by the local bishop, Jean-Pierre Mabile.
 Thus, in need of larger space, they chose to move their motherhouse to Versailles, where they arrived on Christmas Day 1884.
 They soon established services to the needy and the mentally handicapped of the region.
-Braun's remains were transferred to the chapel of the Motherhouse in 1925.
+Braun's remains were transferred to the chapel of the motherhouse in 1925.